Program Overview

 Theories of reading and the reading process.
 Provides a brief history of current trends in reading instruction, specifically for teaching students with disabilities.
 Includes 10 hours of fieldwork.
 Prerequisites: ELSE 3643, Admission to the Teacher Education Program.

 Introduction to exceptional students, with the major focus on serving these individuals in regular education classroom environments.
+Must be admitted to the Teacher Education Program.
 Must have passed writing portion of PRAXIS 1.

 Evidence-based teaching strategies for teaching students with significant cognitive disabilities.